reese/blog/content/thoughts/being-a-grown-up/index.md

 ---

-{{< epigraph cite="C.S.
-Lewis, _The Weight of Glory_" >}} I am trying to rip open the inconsolable secret in each one of you—the secret which hurts so much that you take your revenge on it by calling it names like Nostalgia and Romanticism and Adolescence; the secret also which pierces with such sweetness that when, in very intimate conversation, the mention of it becomes imminent, we grow awkward and affect to laugh at ourselves; the secret we cannot hide and cannot tell, though we desire to do both.
+> I am trying to rip open the inconsolable secret in each one of you—the secret which hurts so much that you take your revenge on it by calling it names like Nostalgia and Romanticism and Adolescence; the secret also which pierces with such sweetness that when, in very intimate conversation, the mention of it becomes imminent, we grow awkward and affect to laugh at ourselves; the secret we cannot hide and cannot tell, though we desire to do both.
 We cannot tell it because it is a desire for something that has never actually appeared in our experience.
 We cannot hide it because our experience is constantly suggesting it, and we betray ourselves like lovers at the mention of a name.
-Our commonest expedient is to call it beauty and behave as if that had settled the matter. {{< /epigraph >}}
+Our commonest expedient is to call it beauty and behave as if that had settled the matter.
+>
+> <cite>C.S.
+Lewis, _The Weight of Glory_</cite>

 I've spent much of my life agonizing over questions like this: _what's this all for?
 Why are we here?_ Our place in the world is ambiguous and confusing, and I needed help navigating it all.